Icy Slip and Fall Accident Attorneys in Colorado Springs

 Every case is handled individually, but in general, if the property owner is negligent in keeping the walking areas clear, he or she could be liable.

-Don't let a slip and fall injury derail your life.
-Contact a Colorado Springs injury lawyer at The Bussey Law Firm, P.C. for effective and aggressive representation.
+Don't let a winter weather slip and fall injury derail your life.
+Contact a Colorado Springs premises liability lawyer at The Bussey Law Firm, P.C. for effective and aggressive representation.
 We will fully assess your claim and go over your options for recovering the compensation you deserve.

 Contact us today at (719) 475-2555 to set up a free consultation.